atabek/project-tracker/README.md

 Navigate to the login page, and then to the register page.
 Create a new user and you should be able to login.
 That's it.

-## Quick Start with MySQL

-Start MySQL and import config/mysql.sql to create the database and tables.

-Open config/config.json and edit the Database section so the connection information matches your MySQL instance.
-Also, change Type from Bolt to MySQL.

-Build and run from the root directory.
-Open your web browser to: http://localhost.
-You should see the welcome page.

-Navigate to the login page, and then to the register page.
-Create a new user and you should be able to login.
-That's it.

 ## Overview

 The web app has a public home page, authenticated home page, login page, register page, about page, and a simple notepad to demonstrate the CRUD operations.

 The entrypoint for the web app is gowebapp.go.
 The file loads the application settings, starts the session, connects to the database, sets up the templates, loads the routes, attaches the middleware, and starts the web server.

 The front end is built using Bootstrap with a few small changes to fonts and spacing.
 The flash messages are customized so they show up at the bottom right of the screen.

 All of the error and warning messages should be either displayed either to the user or in the console.
 Informational messages are displayed to the user via flash messages that disappear after 4 seconds.
 The flash messages are controlled by JavaScript in the static folder.

 ## Structure

 Recently, the folder structure changed.
 After looking at all the forks and reusing my project in different places, I decided to move the Go code to the **app** folder inside the **vendor** folder so the github path is not littered throughout the many imports.
 I did not want to use relative paths so the vendor folder seemed like the best option.